unitaryfund/unitary.fund/src/content/blog/2024_mitiq_impact.md

 ## Join the Mitiq Community

-Whether you’re a researcher, educator, or software engineer, or quantum tinkerer, there’s a place for you in the Mitiq community.
+Whether you're a researcher, educator, or software engineer, or quantum tinkerer, there's a place for you in the Mitiq community.

 - Check out the [`mitiq`](https://github.com/unitaryfund/mitiq) GitHub repository and contribute by opening issues, asking questions, or making a pull request.
 If you have a QEM technique you'd like to use, let us know!
 Feature requests are always appreciated, and encouraged.
 - Join our [Discord community](http://discord.unitary.fund) to connect with me and all the other wonderful Mitiq developers and quantum enthusiasts.
-- Sign up to recieve the [Mitiq Newsletter](https://forms.gle/6UcUjSawHyweXhQV7) to stay up to date with the latest happenings.
+- Sign up to receive the [Mitiq Newsletter](https://forms.gle/6UcUjSawHyweXhQV7) to stay up to date with the latest happenings.

 Happy holidays and happy new year!
-Here’s to 2025&mdash;a year of fewer errors, and better tools.
+Here's to 2025&mdash;a year of fewer errors, and better tools.